-In FY 2019, Alan L. Freed Associates is offering a menu of one-day national programs that can be presented at military installations around the United States.
+In FY19-20, Alan L. Freed Associates is offering a menu of one-day national programs that can be presented at military installations around the United States.
 The format for each national program is identical to the programs held on Capitol Hill.
 Please note that each program can be modified to address specific areas of concern to individual agencies/organizations.

 China poses the core challenge to America.
 The stunning rise of the Chinese state, not only as a global economic power but also as a major geopolitical force, has altered the calculations of every society on the perimeter of the Pacific and Indian Oceans.
 China as a worldwide power tests the wisdom and skill, as well as the tenacity and agility, of the United States.
 Yet China faces its own existential challenges which are little understood in the West.